SurrealNumber/CoreTitleInheritance/readme.txt

 Terminology: Core title forest (there can be multiple trees).
 Will have to change terminology to this.

 Focus will be on making things work - this also means just fixing localization to work not be finalized.
+CK3 complaining about Title in ObjectsEqual.
+Changing to scripted gui.